 Know Before You Go: Circus Sarasota is about 2.5 hours long, which can be a lot of sitting for younger kids.
 I’d recommend trying to get seats along the aisle so you can easily get out to give kids a break without disturbing others’ views.
 While I did see some families exit early, we took advantage of the entrance tent with concessions and tables for breaks.

 This Sarasota County mode of transportation quickly became one of our favorite things about Siesta Key.
 Not only is it an easy way of getting around Siesta Key, but this brightly colored bus is almost an attraction in itself if you’re visiting Sarasota with a toddler.
 Each time we told my son that we were taking the trolley, which he referred to as a “choo choo,” he couldn’t have been more excited.
 What little kid doesn’t love trains?

-The best part is that the Siesta Key Trolley is free, and it loops between Siesta Key Village, the beach, and back around.
-This makes it great to use if you’re at Siesta Beach and want to hop over to Siesta Key Village for a bite to eat without having to re-park.
+The best part is that the Siesta Key Trolley is FREE.
+And it loops between Siesta Key Village, the beach, and back around.
+This makes it great to use if you’re at Siesta Beach and want to hop over to Siesta Key Village without having to re-park.